 An Introduction The Tomb Of Ramesses III

 The tomb of Ramesses III, designated as KV 11, is a complex system in the Valley of the Kings.
 It has been known since antiquity and was explored for the first time in the modern era in 1768 by James Bruce.
-The tomb was referred to as the Tomb of the Harpists by Belzoni, who removed the lid and the sarcophagus. he used that name due to the bas-relief representation of two blind harpists.
-Meanwhile, the explorers from Europe named it Bruce’s tomb after James Bruce.
+The tomb was referred to as the Tomb of the Harpists by Belzoni, who removed the lid and the coffin.
+He used that name due to the bas-relief representation of two blind harpists.
+Meanwhile, European explorers named it Bruce's tomb after James Bruce.

 About The Tomb KV 11

-The tomb of Ramesses III is 125 meters long and follows a similar plan as the other tombs of the 19th Dynasty, however, unusual annexes can still be seen here.
+The tomb of Ramesses III is 125 meters long and follows a similar plan as the other tombs of the 19th Dynasty.
+However, unusual annexes can still be seen here.
 A stairway from the entrance ends in the first corridor with an annex on both sides.
-The first corridor leads to a second corridor which has four annexes on both sides.
+The first corridor leads to a second corridor with four annexes on both sides.
 The second corridor then ends with a dead-end room and a third corridor on the right side.
 The axis change was due to the limited space available because of the Amenemesses tomb.
-Up to this part where the axis got changed, the tomb was built for Setnakht, who stopped work from here.
-From here Ramesses III continued work according to his liking.
+Up to this part, where the axis changed, the tomb was built for Setnakht, who stopped work from here.
+From here, Ramesses III continued work according to his liking.

 Decorations Of KV 11